 It's important to realize that your properly provisioned NetGuardian itself is not vulnerable to common Internet attacks.
 But if you access your RTUs remotely, especially from home or a public place, HTTPS is highly recommended to combat network threats.

 "The NetGuardian G5 RTUs have numerous security features, but HTTPS gives you an added layer of security," said Eric Storm, DPS Telecom President.
 "If you use the Web Browser Interface to access your RTUs from home, then I strongly recommend you use the SSL feature.
 And if you work for a company that has security procedures for accessing equipment over IP, the HTTPS capability should put you in compliance," Storm added.

 When a Remote Access user connects to the NetGuardian using HTTPS, the Web Server establishes a secure connection to the user's Web Browser.
 Data passing through the secure connection is encrypted, protecting the data from eavesdropping and "man in the middle" attacks.

 To connect to your NetGuardian over HTTPS, simply type in "https://," followed by the IP address of your NetGuardian into the Address bar of the Web browser.
 Your browser will display a Security Alert, and the user can view the NetGuardian's security certificate.
 When connected, the Web browser window will display a lock icon to indicate a secure encrypted connection.
 The user may then log on and use the NetGuardian normally, with complete security.

 Call our network experts today at 1-800-693-0351 to protect your network.
 Don't sacrifice your network's overall security by using RTUs that don't support SSL (HTTPS)...

-It's 1:50 PM on Wednesday at our Fresno, CA, USA headquarters.
-We can start on your quote right away.
+It's 4:49 PM on Saturday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.